-Although the STR share of the overall housing stock is typically low across major cities, STRs do contribute to urban revitalisation by supporting economic demand, stimulating investment, and driving public infrastructure improvements.
-STRs bring additional value and revenue to property owners, as all housing capacity can be utilised more efficiently.
-As such, investing in property construction becomes more profitable and attractive.
+The STR segment contributes to urban revitalisation by supporting economic demand, stimulating investment, and prompting public infrastructure improvements.
+STRs bring additional value and revenue to property owners, as all housing capacity can be utilised.
+As such, investing in property becomes more profitable and attractive for developers.
 In the US, research shows that a 1% increase in listings on Airbnb led to a 0.77% increase in residential building permits.
-17 Local businesses also react to tourists who demand goods and services.
-In fact, a recent study shows that a 1% increase in listings on Airbnb raised retail renovation investment by 3.69% in the following quarter in the US.18 This increased retail and residential investment can benefit the entire local community, particularly given the housing shortages affecting countries across Europe.
+Local businesses also react to tourists who demand goods and services.
+In fact, a A recent study shows that a 1% increase in listings on Airbnb raised retail renovation investment by 3.69% in the following quarter in the US.
+This increased retail and residential investment can benefit the entire local community, particularly given the housing shortages affecting countries across Europe.
 These trends are not confined to larger cities.
-Local leaders across the EU, such as mayors in Porto, Portugal, as well as in Le Portel and Avranches, France, have expressed support for STR platforms as drivers of economic growth, investment, and urban revitalisation.19 In many cases, STRs have unlocked tourism potential in smaller towns lacking traditional accommodation infrastructure, allowing tourists to discover hidden gems across Europe.20 This expansion of tourism has revitalised local economies, spurred investment, and generated revenue for local businesses.

-2.2.5 STRs provide strong support to tourists and local communities within Europe
+Local leaders across the EU, such as mayors in Porto, Portugal, as well as in Le Portel and Avranches, France, have expressed support for STR platforms as drivers of economic growth, investment, and urban revitalisation.
+In many cases, STRs have unlocked tourism potential in smaller towns lacking traditional accommodation infrastructure, allowing tourists to discover hidden gems across Europe.
+This expansion of tourism has revitalised local economies, spurred investment, and generated revenue for local businesses.
+2.2.6 STRs provide strong support to tourists and local communities within Europe Most STR guests are domestic or from elsewhere in the EU.
+Of international guest nights, 62% are from visitors that reside within the EU, while 38% of total guest nights are from domestic visitors.

-Most STR guests are either domestic travellers or visitors from other EU countries.
-Notably, a significant portion of overnight stays on STRs are attributed to guests from the same country, accounting for 38% of total nights.
-Additionally, the majority of international nights in STRs are linked to guests from other EU countries, which make up 62% of all international nights.
 Figure 16 examines the top origin markets for STR guests across the EU and the share of domestic (within the host country) and international (outside of the host country) guest nights spent.
 Despite a strong contribution from the US, most of the top 10 markets are from within Europe.
 Figure 16: Top Ten Origin Markets of Nights Spent by STR Guests Outside of the Host Country in the EU